dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 affluence.
 If we measure this today, we will find that there are many people like myself who are socially and financially disempowered.
 This is intentionally so and methodically achieved.

+- anyways, the structures by which a society enables/controls the diffusion of influence lay the foundation for incentivization in society
+  - this idea breaks down a bit in the face of a generally demoralized society that doesn't identify opportunities or completely lacks true opportunity for self-empowerment
+  - these mechanisms of incentivizations include:
+    - desire for a specific role
+    - desire for power in hierarchy or local power/influence
+    - desire to accumulate wealth
+    - religion
+    - education & culture
+    - assets (both systems transfer influence via assets)
+    - patriotism
+      - this includes goals and dreams like those sold to us in advertising and via culture

+- local/global phase transitions and eigenstates in a social or financial graph.
+  - this results in hyperdymensional emergent phenomena
+    - including social ills and mental illness

+# (Form of the Social and Financial Graphs)

 <a name="the-financial-graph-inherits-the-form-of-the-social-graph" />